A Survey on Safe Multi-Modal Learning System: Monitoring-Anomaly Detection

 \subsubsection{Video Surveillance MAD}

-Another common data modality is video.
-Video Surveillance, also referred to as Closed-circuit television, plays a crucial role in monitoring designated areas for security.
-Video Surveillance is often treated as an AD problem due to the substantial amount of unlabeled data.
+Another common multimodal data is video.
+Video Surveillance \cite{pang2021deep} plays a crucial role in monitoring areas for security.
+It is often treated as an AD problem due to the substantial amount of unlabeled data.
 Meanwhile, multimodal information in video frames is often underutilized, indicating the need for more effective use.
 Cutting-edge video MAD methods involve incorporating multimodal signals.
-For example, MSAF \cite{wei2022msaf} integrates RGB, optical-flow, and audio modalities, transforming video-level ground truth into pseudo clip-level labels for subsequent training, thereby aligning diverse information to enhance feature learning.
-Unlike current works that directly feed extracted features into the weakly supervised classifier for frame-level classification, VadCLIP~\cite{wu2023vadclip} devises an approach that directly leverages the frozen CLIP without any pre-training or fine-tuning and utilizes multimodal associations between video features and fine-grained language-image alignment information.
+For example, MSAF \cite{wei2022msaf} integrates RGB, optical-flow, and audio modalities, transforming video-level ground truth into pseudo clip-level labels for subsequent training, thereby aligning diverse information to enhance learning.
+Unlike current works that directly use extracted features for frame-level classification, VadCLIP~\cite{wu2023vadclip} devises an approach that leverages the frozen CLIP and multimodal associations between video features and fine-grained language-image alignment information.
 Video-AnomalyCLIP~\cite{zanella2023delving} further explore the potential of CLIP, effectively learning text-driven directions for abnormal events by manipulating the latent feature space and projecting anomalous frames onto these directions to exhibit large feature magnitudes for a particular class.